 I appreciate that people with disabilities, especially those who are blind and visually impaired, can be more greatly affected by some of the negative impacts of electric scooter use.
 It is important that our streets are as accessible as possible, and I welcome that the Department for Transport has carried out a preliminary assessment of the impacts of e-scooters on blind people.
 While there is currently limited evidence available, the current trials have been designed to enable the Government to gather robust and comprehensive evidence of the impact of e-scooters on all road users.

-I understand that a final report on e-scooter use will be published in spring 2022.
 Any future rules for e-scooters may not be exactly the same as the rules in trials, but they will be based on the evidence gathered.